JessRudder/cli-project-week-guidelines-no-scraping-web-0217/README.md

 4. Design
   * Your app using object oriented programming techniques
 5. Components
-  * Your app must fetch data from the internet by making API calls or scraping
+  * Your app must fetch data from the internet by making API calls
   * Your app must be have an interactive command line interface or CLI

 ## Requirements